Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 "

-This is why the right comparison is not app A vs app B in isolation.
+The right comparison is not app A vs app B in isolation.
 It is attention cost per week under your real source load.
-If your attention cost stays high, move from reader-first to digest-first and route outputs into one daily briefing via how Readless works.
+That matters because cloudHQ's research found email overload decreases productivity by up to 40%, and 23 minutes is needed to fully regain focus after an interruption.
+If your attention cost stays high even after tuning sources, move from reader-first to digest-first and route outputs into one daily briefing via how Readless works.

-Inoreader150 RSS + 20 newsletter feeds (official pricing)$7.50/mo annual or $9.99 monthly (official pricing)Strong for filter/rule-heavy workflowsPower users with bigger source sets
+Inoreader150 RSS + 20 newsletter feeds$7.50/mo annual or $9.99 monthly (official)Strong for filter/rule-heavy workflowsPower users with larger source sets

-NewsBlurFree commonly cited at 64 sites (Zapier)$36/year premium (Zapier)Useful for readers who like feed-level filteringUsers wanting lightweight paid path
+NewsBlurFree cited at 64 sites (Zapier)$36/year premium (Zapier)Useful for feed-level filteringUsers wanting lightweight paid path

-Readwise ReaderTrial-led model, not broad free tierSubscription modelStrong for read-later/highlight workflowsUsers focused on annotation and retention
+Readwise ReaderTrial-led model, no broad free tierSubscription (~$9.99/mo)Strong for read-later and highlight workflowsUsers focused on annotation and retention

-1. Minute 1-3: List only the feeds you opened in the last two weeks.
+1. Minute 1-3: List only the feeds you actually opened in the last two weeks.

 2. Minute 4-6: Separate "must-read" from "nice-to-scan" sources.

-3. Minute 7-9: Keep must-read feeds in Feedly folders; remove low-yield noise.
+3. Minute 7-9: Keep must-read feeds in Feedly folders; unsubscribe from low-yield noise.

 4. Minute 10-12: Route high-volume newsletters to a dedicated workflow using a newsletter reader app pattern.